Imported cabbageworm, Pieris rapae

 Description

-Adults of imported cabbageworm are active during the day and have a wingspan of about 5 cm (2 inches).
-They have white and yellow wings that have a black border at the tip as well as one or two black dots in the center of each wing.
+Butterflies of imported cabbageworm, commonly called the “cabbage white, are active during the day and have a wingspan of about 5 cm (2 inch).
+They have white and yellow wings that have a black border at the tip.
+Male butterflies have one black spot in the middle of each front wing, while females have two black spots.
 Their bodies are also covered with dense hair (setae).
-Eggs are usually laid singly on the lower surface of leaves and are roughly 0.5 mm wide and 1 mm long.
-Initially the eggs are pale white but become yellow over time.
-The flat end of the egg is attached to the leaf and the tapered end of the egg extends upward from the leaf surface.
 Larvae are green with a velvet textured appearance and have five pairs of prolegs.
 Newly emerged caterpillars are 3.2 mm (0.13 inches) long, while mature caterpillars reach a length of about 31 mm (1.2 inches).
 All instars except for the first have a thin yellow line running down the center of the back and may also have a series of yellow spots running along each side.
 Pupae are about 20 mm long with a chrysalis that varies in color (see images).
 Typically, they are shades of yellow, gray, green, and brown.
+The eggs are roughly 0.5 mm wide and 1 mm long.
+Initially the eggs are pale white but become yellow over time.
+The flat end of the egg is attached to the leaf and the tapered end of the egg extends upward from the leaf surface.

 Quick Facts

-• The imported cabbageworm is an immature of a butterfly species that can attack a wide range of cabbage and mustard plants including cauliflower, Brussels sprouts, broccoli, cabbage, kale, collard greens, and kohlrabi.
+• The imported cabbageworm is an invasive species in North America.
+Caterpillars can attack a wide range of cabbage and mustard plants including cauliflower, Brussels sprouts, broccoli, cabbage, kale, collard greens, and kohlrabi.

 larva of imported cabbageworm